Afghanistan: German airlift from Kabul picks up speed | DW | 19.08.2021

 "There are still 300 more Afghani staff of European Union delegations blocked on the streets of Kabul trying to reach the airport and trying to have a seat on some of the European Union member state flights,'' he said.

-As the staff loyally served the bloc and it was the EU's "moral duty to protect them and to have to save as many people as possible," Borrell added.
+The staff loyally served the bloc, he said, adding that it was the EU's "moral duty to protect them and to have to save as many people as possible."

 The first evacuees touched down in Madrid on Thursday.
 Borrell said that those who do manage to get out of Kabul will be relocated among the EU's 27 member states.